BettercareHealth/bettercare/nc/nc-4.md

 1. If the mother has decided that she definitely does not want to breastfeed, then the infant should be fed formula.
 If possible the formula feed should be given by cup rather than by bottle.
 2. If a mother is unable to breastfeed because she is separated from her infant, she should express her milk, manually or with a breast pump, for the infant.
 Only if this is not practical should the infant be formula fed.
-3. If the mother has an inadequate milk supply despite advice and support, and if the infant is not gaining weight by 7 days, then complementary feeds should be started to ensure normal growth.
+3. If the mother has an inadequate milk supply despite advice and support, and if the infant is not gaining weight by 7&nbsp;days, then complementary feeds should be started to ensure normal growth.
 However, the mother should be encouraged to continue to express her breast milk to increase her milk production.
 4. If the mother is very ill.
 5. If an HIV-infected mother decides to exclusively formula feed.